-- PwC, Revenue from contracts with customers: Heath care services industry supplement
+- PwC: Revenue from contracts with customers: Healthcare services industry supplement

 ASC 606-10-25-1(a) requires that “the entity and the customer must approve the contract in either written or oral form.”
 If a patient signs any forms prior to their treatment, such as a responsibility form acknowledging the services they will receive, then the provider may determine that the parties have entered into a contract.
 When a patient does not sign such a form before treatment, the provider must consider whether it has any oral contracts, such as a patient scheduling an appointment ahead of treatment.
 If the patient was admitted while they were unconscious or against their will, the provider must consider the specific facts and circumstances surrounding the treatment to determine whether a contract exists.

 Another issue that poses difficulties for healthcare providers is determining whether amounts not likely to be collected should be considered implicit price concessions.
 As stated previously, many healthcare providers are required by law to treat patients with emergency conditions, regardless of the patient’s ability to pay.
 Often these patients will either be uninsured or insured under a plan that requires high co-pays or deductibles.
-Providers also provide services in non-emergency situations to patients who are uninsured or face high self-pay balances, and these patients may not pay for their services in full.
+Providers also provide services in non-emergency situations in which patients are uninsured or face high self-pay balances, many of whom may not pay for their services in full.

-According to ASC 606-10-32-7, a healthcare provider needs to consider the following to determine if it has provided an implicit price concession: (1) based on the provider’s customary business practices, policies, or specific statements, does the customer have an expectation that the provider will accept an amount that is less than the contract price and (2) do facts and circumstances indicate that when the provider entered into the contract, it was their intention to offer a price concession?
-If, for example, a provider’s ordinary business practice is not to perform a credit assessment prior to services or if a provider continues to provide services to a patient even though historically the provider has not collected from that patient, then the provider would likely conclude that it has offered an implicit price concession.
+According to ASC 606-10-32-7, a healthcare provider needs to consider the following to determine if it has provided an implicit price concession: (1) whether, based off the provider’s customary business practices, policies, or specific statements, the customer has an expectation that the provider will accept an amount that is less than the contract price or (2) whether facts and circumstances indicate that when the provider entered into the contract, it was their intention to offer a price concession.
+If, for example, a provider’s ordinary business practice is not to perform a credit assessment prior to servicers or if an provider continues to provide services to a patient even though historically the provider has not collected from that patient, then the provider would likely conclude that it has offered an implicit price concession.

 3. Application of the portfolio approach to contracts with patients

 Applying the portfolio approach to revenue recognition can provide great relief to healthcare providers that currently account for each patient separately.
 According to the FASB and the AICPA, “Health care entities may use a portfolio approach as a practical expedient to account for patient contracts if… the financial statement effects are not expected to materially differ from an individual contract approach.”
-It is worth noting that providers must exercise reasonable judgment in applying the portfolio approach to ensure that patients are being grouped by types of services, payment methods, and time periods.
+It is worth noting that providers must exercise reasonable judgment in applying the portfolio approach to ensure that patients are being grouped by different types of services, payment method, and time.